immersive-web/webxr/input-explainer.md

 In order to make use of the `xr-standard` mapping, a device must meet **at least** the following criteria:

  - Is a `tracked-pointer` device.
- - Has a trigger or similarly accessed button
+ - Has a trigger or similarly accessed button separate from any touchpads or thumbsticks
- - Has at least one touchpad or thumbstick

-devices that lack one of those elements may still expose `gamepad` data, but must not claim the `xr-standard` mapping.
+devices that do not meet that criteria may still expose `gamepad` data, but must not claim the `xr-standard` mapping.
 For example: The controls on the side of a Gear VR would not qualify for the `xr-standard` mapping because they represent a `gaze`-style input.
 Similarly, a Daydream controller would not qualify for the `xr-standard` mapping since it lacks a trigger.

 ### Exposing button/axis values with action maps